-A new bag shipping service called LugLess wants you to ship a suitcase instead of lugging it to the airport—and claims to have figured out how to do it for cheaper than some airlines’ checked bag fees.
+Bag shipping service LugLess wants you to ship a suitcase instead of lugging it to the airport—and claims to have figured out how to do it for cheaper than some airlines’ checked bag fees.

-The cost to ship one bag (under 50 pounds) starts at $23 for a short trip and $40 for transcontinental journeys.
-Compare that with the $70 that market leader Luggage Forward charges and the $30 bag fees most airlines now impose for domestic journeys and it seems like it could be a good deal.
+The cost to ship one bag (under 50 pounds) starts at $23 for a short trip, and $40 for transcontinental journeys.
+Compare that with the $70 that its owner and market leader Luggage Forward charges and the $30 bag fees most airlines now impose for domestic journeys and it seems like it could be a good deal.

 LugLess works by shipping your bag with UPS or FedEx, depending on which is offering the best price.
 For the minimum cost you’ll have to bring your bag to a drop-off center.
 Having it picked up at your house, office, or hotel may cost more.